Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in South Granville is $37,744 and average income stands at $46,376.
-This is lower than national averages of $51,389 (median) and $71,467 (average).
-In Greater Sydney, median income is $60,817 and average income is $83,003.
-Based on Wage Price Index growth rate of 8.86% from July 2023 to September 2025, estimated median income in South Granville would be approximately $41,088 and average income would be around $50,485.
-According to Census 2021 data, incomes in South Granville fall between the 1st and 7th percentiles nationally for households, families, and individuals.
-Income distribution shows that 25.0% of residents (1,672 people) earn between $1,500 - 2,999 annually, similar to surrounding regions where this group represents 30.9%.
-Housing affordability is severe in South Granville, with only 75.8% of income remaining after housing costs, ranking at the 5th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in South Granville is $37,744 and average income is $46,376.
+This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated current incomes would be approximately $41,088 (median) and $50,485 (average).
+Census data from 2021 shows that household, family, and personal incomes in South Granville fall between the 1st and 7th percentiles nationally.
+Income distribution indicates that 25.0% of residents earn between $1,500 to $2,999 annually (1,672 people), similar to the surrounding region where this group represents 30.9%.
+Housing affordability pressures are severe in South Granville, with only 75.8% of income remaining after housing costs, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income